 Alcohol is actually virtually odorless.
 The odor of things commonly found in alcoholic beverages is what people perceive as alcohol.
 The breath odor from drinking a non-alcoholic beer is the same as that from drinking an alcoholic one.

-Research using experienced law enforcement officers shows that odor strength estimates are unrelated to actual BAC.
+Research using experienced police officers shows that odor strength estimates are unrelated to actual BAC.
 In the study it ranged from zero to .13.
 That’s almost twice the legal limit for driving.
 The estimates made by the officers were no more accurate than random guesses.
-The researchers concluded that estimates of alcohol on the breath are unreliable.(2)
+The researchers found that estimates of alcohol on the breath are unreliable.2

 The human body produces its own supply of alcohol naturally on a continuous basis, 24/7.
 It’s “endogenous ethanol production.”
-Therefore, we always have alcohol in our bodies.
-And in some cases people produce enough to become legally intoxicated and arrested for DUI.(3)
+So we always have alcohol in our bodies.
+And in some cases people produce enough to become legally intoxicated and arrested for DUI.3

 Diabetics suffering hypoglycemia have symptoms that can cause them to fail field sobriety tests.
 Symptoms include disorientation, staggering, drowsiness and poor motor control.
 But a breathalyzer will clear them from suspicion of DWI or DUI.

-Hypoglycemia causes acetone in the breath, which the breathalyzer may record as alcohol.
-Unfortunately, about one of seven drivers is diabetic and at risk of false arrest and conviction for DUI or DWI.(4) See False Breathalyzer Results from Acetone in Breath.
+Hypoglycemia causes acetone in the breath.
+A breath tester may record as acetone as alcohol.
+And about one of seven drivers is diabetic.
+So they’re at risk of false arrest and conviction for DUI or DWI.4 See False Breath Tester Results from Acetone in Breath.

 Field sobriety tests accurately identify intoxicated drivers.